|Office of Community

-The CP-SAT will measure the three key components of community policing:
+The CP-SAT measures three key components of community policing:

-Completed by sworn staff at all levels, civilian staff who work on community partnerships and/or problem solving, and representatives from community partners who are knowledgeable about the agency and how it interacts with partners.
+The survey is completed by all sworn staff, select civilian staff, and representatives from community partner organizations who are knowledgeable about the agency and how it interacts with partners and the community.

 The CP-SAT survey takes approximately 15 minutes to complete per respondent.